Skel0t/rodent/README.md

 Rodent is a BVH traversal library and renderer implemented using the AnyDSL compiler framework (https://anydsl.github.io/).

+This fork integrates a denoising autoencoder into the renderer.

 # Building

-The dependencies are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.
+The dependencies for Rodent are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.

+Additional dependencies for the denoising are: intel oneAPI, CUDA, cuBLAS.
+The build will fail if either of these is not installed.
+However, the denoising can work independently without use of any of these libraries by native implementations in AnyDSL.
+In fact, our own CPU implementation is (by our own benchmarks) even faster than using oneAPI.

 Once the dependencies are installed, use the following commands to build the project:

     mkdir build